Get inspired by our lists built around a theme, and experience Montréal to the hilt.

 An international symbol of Montréal, the Olympic Stadium was designed by French architect, Roger Taillibert, and built in the mid-1970s as the main venue for the 1976 Summer Olympics.
 It is known by locals as "The Big O", a nickname that references both the Olympics and the circular shape of its roof.

-Incorporated into the stadium is the Montreal Tower, the world's tallest inclined tower at 175 metres (574 ft).
+Incorporated into the stadium is the Montréal Tower, the world's tallest inclined tower.
 At the foot of the stadium is the Esplanade Financière Sun Life, which offers young and old a diverse program of sporting and cultural events throughout the year.